MariusMM2/si_classproject/nemid-api/APIAuth.md

 ```

 ## Change Password
-Adds a new password for a given NemId and disabled the
+Adds a new password for a given NemId and disables the
 old one (which is also provided).

 `POST /change-password`